-More and more households are concerned about choosing environmentally-friendly and sustainable furniture and indoor decor.
+More and more households are concerned about choosing environmentally-friendly and sustainable furniture and indoor décor.
 The days in the 1960s where plastic was a popular and widely used material in the manufacturing of furniture are long gone.
-The home furnishing trends in the UK has evolved dramatically in the past half a century, gradually replacing plastic with sleek plywood furniture, pinewood furniture, and sustainable rustic-looking wood items.
+The home furnishing trends in the UK has evolved dramatically in the past half a century, gradually replacing plastic with sleek plywood from Melbourne, pinewood furniture, and sustainable rustic-looking wood items.

 However, the rise in sustainable interests and environmentally-friendly decor is forcing homeowners to question their design choices.
 Is using wood as part of your interior the best decision you can make for the environment?
 New-comers to the environmental debate might be worried about depleting forests, but they may be reluctant to rely on heavily processed and manufactured materials.
 If you are unsure how to use wood sustainably and safely at home, this brief article should answer your most burning questions (no pun intended).